Matilda the Musical: Act I

-At the Wormwoods' house, Mr. Wormwood is frustrated about losing a sale of worn-out cars to a group of rich Russians.
-He takes his frustration out on Matilda and destroys one of her library books, prompting her to put superglue around the rim of his hat and fix it to his head ("Naughty" reprise).
+Matilda's father takes out his career frustration on Matilda, so she puts superglue around the rim of his hat.
 At school, Matilda is told of Miss Trunchbull's cruel punishments, including the Chokey: a tiny cupboard lined with sharp objects in which she locks disobedient children for hours ("The Chokey Chant").
-Matilda sees Miss Trunchbull spin a small girl, Amanda Thripp, around by her pigtails and throw her across the playing field.
-Meanwhile, Miss Honey decides to visit the Wormwoods to express her recommendation that Matilda be put in an advanced class.
-She meets Mrs. Wormwood and her dance partner Rudolpho.
-It soon becomes apparent that Mrs. Wormwood doesn't care about her daughter's intelligence, and she mocks Miss Honey and Matilda's interest in books and intellect ("Loud").
-Alone outside the Wormwood's house, Miss Honey is desperate to help Matilda but feels powerless to do so ("This Little Girl").
+Miss Honey meets Mrs Wormwood and her dance partner Rudolpho.
+Mrs Wormwood mocks Matilda's interest in books and intellect ("Loud").
+Miss Honey is desperate to help Matilda but feels powerless to do so ("This Little Girl").